They may be small and cute, but miniature horses require as much care as large-breed horses.

 She's seen miniature horses with holes in their faces from festering abscesses.

 She has taken in nine miniature horses and two dogs from the same owner.
-There were 14 in total, some had to be put down.
-The owner was struck down by illness.
+There were 14 in total, and some had to be put down.

 ''In this case, this lovely lady got sick and her family were left with this huge overwhelming responsibility, as well as coping with her sickness.''